kalbir/personal-awesome-list/README.md

 - [Culture doesn't come later](https://www.linkedin.com/pulse/culture-doesnt-come-later-bud-caddell/) &mdash; overview of what organisational culture consists in, why it is important and some views on how to work on it.

 - [How to be strategic](https://medium.com/@joulee/how-to-be-strategic-f6630a44f86b) &mdash; really good article, very practical.

+- [De-risking custom technology projects](https://github.com/18F/technology-budgeting/blob/master/handbook.md) &dash; 18F repo with a playbook, with a lot of the basics around software dev, product, teams, budgets etc. Probably most relevant to larger orgs that struggle with tech projects.

 ## People